maihd/vectormath/README.md

-# Vector Math library based on Sony's Math library (Write new, not mod, cause different from origin version)
+# VectorMath library based on Sony's Math library (Write new, not mod, cause different from origin version)

 ## Contents
 - [Features and Design philosophy](#features)